When Survivors Silence Survivors: My Experience with Virginia Roberts Giuffre

 I was not trying to steal attention.
 I was trying to heal.
 I didn’t need fame — I needed someone to say, “I believe you.”
 Instead, she blocked me, publicly humiliated me, and tried to discredit me using the exact tactics abusers use to silence their victims.

-What makes it worse?
-Court documents now show that Virginia Giuffre, who was 18 at the time, recruited a 14-year-old girl named Carolyn Andriano into Jeffrey Epstein’s trafficking network.
+Court documents now show that Virginia Roberts Giuffre was 18 at the time when she and her boyfriend recruited a 14-year-old girl named Carolyn Andriano into Jeffrey Epstein’s trafficking network.
 This isn’t a rumor — this is on the record.
 Despite this, Virginia has faced little to no public accountability, while the people she harmed — people like me — are left with the fallout.

 She claims to be a champion for victims.
 But real champions don’t throw other survivors under the bus to protect their brand.